Introduction to model exploration with code examples for R and Python.

 Welcome to the “BASIC XAI with DALEX” series.

-In this post, we present the Partial Dependence Profile (PDP), the model agnostic method, which is the one we can use for any type of model.
+In this post, we present the Break Down method, the model agnostic method, which is the one we can use for any type of model.

 So, shall we start?

 The previous methods we discussed concerned the global exploration of models.
 We looked at the importance of variables and Partial Dependence Profiles.
 Now, we move on to local explanations, i.e., those concerning a specific observation.
 We may consider real estate, patient, bank, or telecommunication client.
 The Break Down method is one of the local explanations; it indicates for a selected observation a contribution of variables into models’ prediction.

 The basic idea is to calculate the contribution of variable in prediction of f(x) as changes in the expected model response given other variables.
 This means that we start with the mean expected model response of the model, successively adding variables to the conditioning.
 Of course, the order in which the variables are arranged also influences the contribution values.
 If our model is additive, the arrangement of individual variables and values will be the same.
 If we have a non-additive model with p variables, we have p! orders, it is complicated by calculation.

 How does it calculate in Break Down method?

 Let’s take one observation from the apartments dataset.

 We start from the average value of the prediction, i.e. for each observation in the set we calculate the prediction and then average it.
 In the next step we select all observations for which the construction.year variable takes the value 1953.
 For these variables we calculate the average prediction.
 The difference between this value and the average prediction for the model is the contribution of the variable construction.year.
 Then, from the apartments built in 1953, we select those that have a surface area of 25 and, similarly, we calculate the average prediction for these observations.
 At this point, we already determine on two variables, for other variables we proceed the same way.